-Senate Sub. for HB 2326 would revise the Professional Negotiations Act (PNA) to provide that upon entering negotiations, the parties must negotiate compensation of professional employees and hours and amounts of work.
-The bill would define compensation as salary and wages, supplemental contract salaries, and overtime pay.
+The bill would provide that upon entering negotiations, the parties must negotiate compensation of professional employees and hours and amounts of work.
+The bill would define compensation as the minimum amount of salary and wages, supplemental contract salaries, and overtime pay.
 Further, each party could select up to three additional terms and conditions of professional service from among those listed in the PNA's definition of "terms and conditions of professional service."
+The bill would revise the definition of "terms and conditions of professional service" to apply only to the minimum amount of salaries and wages and specify that matters related to nonrenewal of contracts are not included within the definition and not subject to professional negotiation.

 All other items included in the definition would be permissive topics for negotiation if the parties mutually agreed to discuss them.
-These provisions would not apply to the negotiations of a first-time agreement between a board of education and professional employees' organization.
+These provisions would not apply to the negotiations of a first-time agreement between a board of education and a professional employees' organization.